htzh/holnat/README.md

 ### Performance and theorem caching

 Theorems don't need to be proved over and over again.
-We implemented a cache lookup mechanism of theorems contained in ```database.ml```.
+We implemented a cache lookup mechanism for theorems contained in ```database.ml```.
 For natively compiled executables loading all the modules in ```hol``` takes a little over one second with this optimization:

 ```
 holnat % time bin/query.exe